leopardracer/bevel/platforms/shared/configuration/roles/setup/Readme.md

 This task checks if helmi is present or not.
 Stores the result in *helm_stat_result*.

 #### 3. Install helm
-If helm is not present i.e. *helm_stat_result* is false, it downloads the helm using specefied url.
+If helm is not present i.e. *helm_stat_result* is false, it downloads the helm using specified url.

 #### 4. Unzip helm archive
 This tasks unzips helm archive, runs only when helm is not found.